Kong/docs.konghq.com/app/_includes/md/enterprise/deploy-license.md

 {% navtab Filesystem %}

 You can provide a license file to Kong Gateway in any database-backed or DB-less deployment.
-This method cannot be used in hybrid mode.
+This method is not recommended for use in hybrid mode, as you have to maintain the license on each node manually.

 The license data must contain straight quotes to be considered valid JSON (`'` and `"`, not `’` or `“`).